Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Memory leaks via shared pointers

-Shared pointer library classes in Ü use reference counting to detect when it's necessary to destroy them.
+Shared pointer library classes in Ü use reference counting to detect when it's necessary to destroy and free stored value.
 But it's possible to create a cycle with such pointers, which will be never freed, unless someone breaks this cycle manually.

 ```